jcavieresg/htps/README.md

 6. Run the "htps.R" code to reproduce the results.

 **IMPORTANT**
-The "htool" library used in this experiment is a slight adaptation of the original library written in C++.
-For a more comprehensive and original version of "htool", you can find it at the following link: https://htool-documentation.readthedocs.io/en/latest/
+The "htool" library used in this experiment is a slight adaptation of the original library written in $\texttt{c++}$ ([https://htool-documentation.readthedocs.io/en/latest/](https://github.com/htool-ddm/htool)).
+For a more comprehensive and original version of "htool" follow this link: https://htool-documentation.readthedocs.io/en/latest/

 If you have any suggestions or would like to improve the way "htool" is linked with R, please feel free to send an email to: j.cavieres.g@gmail.com